Spider201866/Alan_web/memory-bank/systemPatterns.md

 -   **Development**: A developer runs `npm run dev` to start a local server that serves the raw, un-optimized files from the `public` directory for easy debugging.

+-   **Server Restart Procedure (Development)**: Due to caching issues, the Node.js server may need to be forcefully restarted to see changes.
+    1. Kill all running Node.js processes: `taskkill /F /IM node.exe`
+    2. Restart the development server: `npm run dev`

 -   **Production Deployment**:
     1. A push to the `main` branch triggers the GitHub Actions workflow.
     2. The workflow installs dependencies (`npm ci`), runs tests (`npm test`), and creates a production build (`npm run build`).